js-republic/sideral/CONTRIBUTING.md

 -------------

 All pull requests are welcome.
-You should create a new branch, based on the master branch, and submit the PR against the master branch.
+You should create a new branch, based on the **master branch**, and submit the PR against the **dev branch**.

 Your branch name must be explicit like this : feature/componentWeather.
 All development branch must starts with feature/yourFeature and must be a reference to an issue.